Raexyl/Zippy/README.md

 Todo: -
  - How to cancel main() when GLFW fails to init?
- - Doesn't work on desktop?
-(Could be Manjaro problem...?)
- - Make sure includes are sensible?
+ - Make sure includes are sensible? - Which ones should be hidden?
  - Add more Renderer methods
  - Add more Input methods